mcarletti/mcarletti.github.io/articles/matlabsnippets/index.md

 ### Let's start

-Close every graphics context and windows, clean the workspace (release memory) and clean the console:
+Close every graphics contexts and windows, clean the workspace (release memory) and clean the console:

 ```matlab
 >> close all;